developer-friendly/blog/docs/blog/posts/2025/012-consul-tf-backend/README.md

 administrator's machine, but also provides team collaboration, state locking, and many other cool features that are required for a production setup.

-The objective of this blog post is to setup the Hashicorp [Consul] on a single [Azure] virtual machine[^consul].
+The objective of this blog post is to set up the Hashicorp [Consul] on a single [Azure] virtual machine[^consul].

 While this setup is not redundant, nor high available or resilient, it's still